root-project/root/docbook/users-guide/Geometry.md

 Geometrical modeling is a difficult task when the number of different geometrical objects is 106-108.
-This is more or less the case for detector geometries of complex experiments, where a ‘flat’ CSG model description cannot scale with the current CPU performances.
+This is more or less the case for detector geometries of complex experiments, where a ‘flat' CSG model description cannot scale with the current CPU performances.
 This is the reason why models like GEANT [1] introduced an additional dimension (depth) in order to reduce the complexity of the problem.
-This concept is also preserved by the ROOT modeller and introduces a pure geometrical constraint between objects (volumes in our case) – containment.
+This concept is also preserved by the ROOT modeller and introduces a pure geometrical constraint between objects (volumes in our case) - containment.
 This means in fact that any positioned volume has to be contained by another.
 Now what means contained and positioned?